BOS - LAX

 What’s the cheapest day of the week to fly from Boston to Los Angeles?

-The average price of all flights from Boston to Los Angeles clicked on KAYAK for each day over the last 12 months.
+The average price of all round-trip flights from Boston to Los Angeles clicked on KAYAK for each day over the last 12 months.

-For Boston to Los Angeles, Sunday is the cheapest day to fly on average and Monday is the most expensive.
-Flying from Los Angeles back to Boston, the best deals are generally found on Monday, with Wednesday being the most expensive.
+For Boston to Los Angeles, Friday is the cheapest day to fly on average and Saturday is the most expensive.
+Flying from Los Angeles back to Boston, the best deals are generally found on Monday, with Tuesday being the most expensive.

 What is the cheapest month to fly from Boston to Los Angeles?

-To calculate monthly average prices, KAYAK takes all prices for each month over the last year for flights from Boston to Los Angeles, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.
+To calculate monthly average prices, KAYAK takes all prices for each month over the last year for round-trip flights from Boston to Los Angeles, removes the top 0.1% to account for outliers, and then takes the median of all values for each month.

 How far in advance should I book a flight from Boston to Los Angeles?